michaelbartnett/withlox/README.md

 - [ ] CLI command to save the DynArray<Value> back out to JSON files

+# 2016-06-22-0208EST Set Phasers to Disjoint

+So I implemented `merge_types`, `compound_member_merge`, as well as a `make_union` support function I used to write `merge_types` and holy cow `make_union` is the longest and most horrible.

+I threw a few comments in the code amounting to "wow a Set container would be nice" and "at least give me `dynarray_add_to_set`".
+It's really pretty rough not having set operations for when dealing with merging unions.

+It would also probably make `compound_member_merge` cleaner too, if I template it correctly.

+I ended up writing a `free_typedescriptor_components` function because it was bothering me that I would speculatively create all these type descriptors with member and type case arrays, only to let those arrays leak.
+This isn't *that* great (memory management of core types needs work in general), but at least now it leaks less.

+Something I didn't cleanup was `NameRef` values.
+I might never clean those up.
+DotNet and the JVM never GC their interned string pools, right?
+If I were to clean it up, it would amount to writing a garbage collection or reference counting system, so I'll revisit GC'ing NameRefs when I have to look at GC'ing values.

 # 2016-06-12-1516EST Type Merging is Incompatible with Capitalism

 I've really been wanting to make the editing UI for loaded JSON files, and